Online, Virtual and Classroom Courses

 • Scheduled intensive sessions that ensure courses are completed in a matter of days.

 Many people find learning in a classroom environment very rewarding because of the opportunity for interaction.
-Ideas are able to be shared amongst students more easily, allowing for detailed discussion and debates.
+Ideas are able to be shared amongst students more easily, allowing for detailed discussions and debates.
 This learning environment also provides the opportunity to hear viewpoints that you may otherwise have not considered.

 Another popular reason for choosing the classroom learning method is the structured timeframe dedicated to completing the course; so for example you attend the IOSH Managing Safely course over 3 days and take the short test on the last day and the course is complete with only the workplace health and safety assignment to complete within 2 weeks.